Volume 9, Number 2

 9th Grade

-· Get to know high school career and guidance counselors, let them know your goals.
+· Get to know high school career and guidance counselors, let them

 · Identify role models and adults in interesting careers.
-Ask how they got where they are and the
+Ask how

 education required for specific careers.